 Closeup of competitor injector mount system with thin walled aluminum capture having sharp edged cuts in them (stress risers)and using crimp type hose clamps to hold injectors to fuel manifolds.

 2021 Brand X injector mount cracking, just where we predicted it would.
-No surprise.
+No surprise and they have issued no Service Bulletin for these failures.

 Our injector mount design with high strength adapter and narrow spray angle injector, positively bolted together, not kludged together with hose clamps.